-The Great Plains Welsh Heritage Project (GPWHP) was established in September of 2000.
-The inception was brought about by the interview and oral history taken of Ellsworth Closs, a Wymore native and the only Welsh speaking person in Gage County, by Lori McAlister.
-From this point the research began on the Welsh settlements in the local area as well as the state of Nebraska and Great Plains region.
+The Great Plains Welsh Heritage Project (GPWHP) was established in September 2000, shortly after Lori McAlister interviewed Ellsworth Closs, a Wymore native and the only Welsh-speaking person still living in Gage County at that time.
+This oral history project inspired further research on Welsh settlements in the local area as well as throughout the state of Nebraska and the Great Plains region.

-Unfortunately, Ellsworth died September 27, 2000.
-His family designated the GPWHP as the recipient of his memorials.
-These donations became the financial foundation of the project.
-We can never express to his family how much this meant to us and he is honored at the Welsh Heritage & Cultural Centre in Wymore.
-Click here for biography of Ellsworth Closs.
+Raised in a Welsh-speaking home, Ellsworth Closs provided a link to these early Welsh settlers.
+His dedication to his Welsh-American heritage continued after his death on September 27, 2000.
+His family designated the GPWHP as the recipient of his memorial donations, which became the financial foundation of the project.
+We can never express to his family how much this has meant to us and he is honored at the Welsh Heritage Centre in Wymore.

 Since 2000 the GPWHP has undergone many changes and continues to grow in its activities and mission.
 Today, the GPWHP is a 501(c) (3) tax-exempt organization, and includes the Welsh Heritage Centre and Garden and the Archive for Welsh America, as well as the historic District 81 Schoolhouse and Burlington Park Railroad Museum, all located in Wymore.
 We are also active participants in many Welsh-American events and organizations nationally and internationally.
 Thanks to our dedicated board members, volunteers and of course, our generous donors, we continue to commemorate the contributions of Welsh Americans not only to the Great Plains Region but also to the United States and Canada.